Hafizah/Trend-Analysis-using-MySQL/README.md

 #### Answer:
 ![traffic surge](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/traffic%20surge%20.jpg)

-Looking at the weekly data distribution helps analyst measure spikes and drops in traffic on both devices especially after changes made.
-For example, increase or decrease in bidding.
+Looking at the weekly data distribution, we can see that there was a spike in session on the mobile by 700%.
+An analyst should investigate this piece of information further to see what could have caused the increase.
+A good step forward is to compare the trend with previous years data.
+Changes could be made in terms of sales and promotion on the particular day or week to increase revenue.

 ### 3. Which source is bringing more traffic to the site?